Opinion | Bill Barr wants to be remembered as a truth teller? That’s a clown show.

 Barr’s attempted self-justification would be funny if the consequences of his silence hadn’t been so dire.
 He allowed Trump to pull off a democracy-defying swindle.

-Today, only 1 in 5 Republicans believe President Biden legitimately won the 2020 election.
+Today, only 1 in 5 Republicans believe Joe Biden legitimately won the 2020 election.
 This means 80 percent have swallowed a flagrant lie — hook, line and sinker.
 Barr, and those in similar positions in the GOP, allowed the triumph of disinformation.

 We can all see where this could lead.